jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Plum blossoms in Japan are just as beautiful as cherry blossoms
 {% end %}

-Tokyo might seem overwhelming at first, but it's actually a very easy city to explore.
-From my perspective as someone traveling from the USA, you'll find it convenient, efficient, and full of incredible experiences.
-These tips come from my own experiences traveling to Tokyo, and while they've worked well for me, everyone's trip might be a little different.
-Hopefully, they help you navigate the city with confidence and make the most of your visit!
+Tokyo can feel overwhelming at first, but trust me, it's easier than you think!
+Coming from the USA, I found it surprisingly convenient and efficient, full of incredible experiences.
+These tips are based on my own adventures in Tokyo, and while everyone's journey is different, I hope they give you the confidence to explore with ease and make the most of your trip.

-## Etiquette
+## A Little Etiquette Goes a Long Way

 ![Steve Carell yelling with caption "loud noises"](loud%20noises.webp)

-There are tons of videos and articles about Japanese etiquette, many of which are accurate but not all essential for travelers.
-Here are the most important things to keep in mind:
+You'll find tons of articles about Japanese etiquette, and a lot of it's good advice.
+But here are the key things to keep in mind for a smooth experience:

-1. **Don't be loud** - Japan is generally a quiet country.
-If others around you are quiet, match that sound level.
-This is the #1 rule!
+1. **Keep the noise down** - Japan is a pretty quiet country.
+Try to match the sound level around you.
+This is really the biggest thing.
-2. **Respect local rules** - Even if they seem odd, follow them.
-Japan values rules and order.
-So no eating on trains or standing on white lines in train stations.
+2. **Follow the rules** - They're there for a reason!
+Even if something seems odd, go with the flow.
+No eating on trains, and be sure to stand behind the yellow line at train stations.
-3. **Blend in locally** - Do what others do.
-For example, walk on the left side of sidewalks (except for Osaka, which is to the right) or face forward while sitting on trains to avoid standing out.
+3. **Blend in (a little)** - Just observing what others do can make a big difference.
+Walk on the left side of sidewalks (except in Osaka!) and face forward on trains.

 ## Japanese to Know